tatomyr/purity/README.md

 # Tips

 - Use uncontrolled text inputs and put them wisely, so they won't be rerendered when the input value has been changed.
+Form elements like checkboxes and selects could be used either in a controlled or uncontrolled way.
-- Wrap every component that you want to be rerendered independently with a static wrapper (this one has to have an unique id and its attributes do not rely on state changes).
+- Wrap every component that you want to be rerendered independently with a static wrapper (this one has to have a unique id and its attributes do not rely on state changes).
 - Root component must have the same id as the html element you want to mount the component to.
 (Depends on the algorithm we're using for mounting.)

 # Credits